 Step 1: Make entitlements server-authoritative

 Stop treating the device as the source of truth.
-On every app launch and on every successful purchase / restore, send the receipt or transaction JWS to your server, let the server validate with Apple, and let the server return the current entitlement state.
-Cache the result locally with a short TTL for offline use.
+On every app launch and on every successful purchase or restore, send the transaction (the signed JWS in StoreKit 2) to your server, let the server validate it with Apple, and let the server return the current entitlement state.
+Cache the result locally with a short TTL for offline use only.

 for await result in Transaction.currentEntitlements {